I recently heard the phrase, “a kind orthodoxy”, used by a local pastor in his Sunday sermon.

 All of which, changes the Biblical basis of discipleship.

-Changing the focus to another kind of “disciple management”, — of works over doctrine, of works over faith, and of “love” over truth.
+And changing our focus to another kind of “disciple management” — of works over doctrine, of works over faith, and of “love” over truth.

 To Be Continued . . .